bohandley/tree-visual/time.md

 	7:30pm-10:30
 		Do the json outside each graph drawing
 		Build a config

 2/20/2020
 	8:30pm-10:00pm
 		Refactor the zoomable tree response to the pack zoom Refactor the zoomable tree response to the pack root zoom

+2/25/2020
+	6:30pm-11:30pm
+		Build zooming capability to zoom out and zoom in to parallel branches Refactor zoomable tree response to pack view

   Features:
   	-look into the errors with the mouseovers on certain graphs